CriMenghini/ADM/Homework_2/README.md

 # General notes:
 * At the beginning of your analysis, decide and clearly state what borough you consider for running the analysis: the borough of departure or the arrival one.
-* When you are asked to run statistical test, pay attention to the assumptions that must hold to run it.
-E.g. do the sample distributions have a bell shape (visually is enough)?
+* When you are asked to run a statistical test, pay attention to the assumptions that must hold to run it.
+E.g. do the sample distributions have a bell shape?
+(Visually is enough!)
-* For any  run statistical test you must provide the test hypothesis and clearly say if the null hypothesis is rejected or not.
+* For any statistical test you run, you must provide the test hypothesis and clearly say if the null hypothesis is rejected or not.

 ____

 # Research questions

 ### Exploratory Data Analysis
 1. [__RQ1__]  *In what period of the year Taxis are used more?* Create a plot that, for each month, shows the average number of trips recorded each day.
 Due to the differences among New York zones, we want to visualize the same information for each boroughs.
 Do you notice any difference among them?
-Provide comments and plausible explanations about what you observe (*e.i. what is the month with the highest daily average?*).
+Provide comments and plausible explanations about what you observe (*e.g.: what is the month with the highest daily average?*).

 2. [__RQ2__] *What are the time slots with more passengers?* Set your own time slots and discover which are those when Taxis drive the highest number of passengers overall New York and repeat the analysis for each borough.
 Provide the results through a visualization and comment them.

 3. [__RQ3__] *Do the all trips last the same?* Let's put our attention on the distribution of trip's duration.
 Provide a plot for it and comment what you see.
 Run this analysis for NYC and for each borough (and obviously comment the results!).

 4. [__RQ4__] *What is the most common way of payments?* Discover the way payments are executed in each borough and visualize the number of payments for any possible means.
 Then run the [*Chi-squared test*](http://learntech.uwe.ac.uk/da/Default.aspx?pageid=1440) to see whether the method of payment is correlated to the borough.
 Then, comment the results.

 5. [__RQ5__] *Does a long distance correlate with the duration of the trip on average?* Make a plot that show the dependence between distance and duration of the trip.
 Then compute the [Pearson Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), is it significant?
 Comment the results you obtain.